vikingdata/articles/databases/mysql/Percona_galera_mysql.md

 * * *
 <a name=remove></a>Remove a Node
 -----
+* Change wsrep_cluster_address live.
-* Shutdown the servers.
+* Shutdown the node you want to remove.
-* Remove the ip address from the other servers in
+* In my.cnf, remove the ip address from the other servers in
 ```
 wsrep_cluster_address=gcomm://<ip1>,<ip2>,<ip3>,<ip4>,etc
 ```